zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``billingEmail``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Consumer's email address, to automatically send the bank transfer details to. **Please note:** the payment instructions will be sent immediately when creating the payment.
+     - Consumer's email address, to automatically send the bank transfer details to. **Please note:** the payment instructions will be sent immediately when creating the payment.
 If you don't specify the ``locale`` parameter, the email will be sent in English, as we haven't yet been able to detect the consumer's browser language.

    * - | ``dueDate``

-       | string
+       .. type:: string
+          :required: false

-     - Optional - The date the payment should :ref:`expire <guides/payment-status-changes>`, in ``YYYY-MM-DD`` format.
+     - The date the payment should :ref:`expire <guides/payment-status-changes>`, in ``YYYY-MM-DD`` format.
        **Please note:** the minimum date is tomorrow and the maximum date is 100 days after tomorrow.

    * - | ``locale``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The locale will determine the target bank account the customer has to transfer the money to.
+     - The locale will determine the target bank account the customer has to transfer the money to.
 We have dedicated bank accounts for Belgium, France, Germany and The Netherlands.
 Having the customer use a local bank account greatly increases the conversion and speed of payment.